 Installation or alteration to a septic tank system requires a permit in accordance with the Environmental Protection Act 1970.
 This includes any home extension or landscaping that may impact on the system.

-Systems designed to discharge less than 5000 litres of sewage per day (such as a domestic home) need to be approved by Council.
-Systems designed to discharge more than 5000 litres of sewage per day (such as a commercial operation) need to be approved bythe Environment Protection Authority (EPA).
+Systems designed to discharge less than 5000 litres of sewage per day (such as a domestic home) need to be approved by us.
+Systems designed to discharge more than 5000 litres of sewage per day (such as a commercial operation) need to be approved by the Environment Protection Authority (EPA).

-An Application to Install/Alter a Septic Tank System (484.35 KB)can be downloaded, completed and submitted with detailed plans and the appropriate fee to: Council’s Health and Local Laws Unit, Manningham City Council, PO Box 1, Doncaster, Victoria 3108.
+An Application to Install/Alter a Septic Tank System (484.35 KB)can be downloaded, completed and submitted with detailed plans and the appropriate fee to our Approvals and Compliance Unit, Manningham Council, PO Box 1, Doncaster, Victoria 3108.

 Details of the proposed installation should include dimensions of all boundaries of the site, location and dimensions of all buildings or proposed buildings, streams, water tanks, tennis courts, swimming pool excavations, driveways, stormwater drains, water pipes, existing septic tank systems, etc.